 - Put Your Debt On Paper: The very first step is make a list of the debts you have.
 The list should include the following information: The name, address and phone number of the creditor; the outstanding balance; the interest rate; the minimum payment; and any other information you feel is important.
 Even in the age of computers, I like to write out my debt on paper, at least at first.

 - Take Advantage of Personal Finance Software: By now many people already have and use personal finance software like Quicken.
 If so, you can use the tools within the software to record all of the debt you owe and to develop a plan to pay off that debt.
-As an alternative, one financial tool is designed specifically to help folks get out of debt.
-Called Ready for Zero, the tool can help you pay off debt faster and build wealth.

 - Use Free Online Tools: There are many budget tools available online for free.
 These tools can track your debt and are easy to use.
 And it’s hard to beat free!